|Batman at USC|

 Wood did catch on with the Jacksonville Bulls of the USFL in 1984 and played 16 games for them.

 His NFL career arc was not unlike Hugh Green's or Jerry Robinson's.
 He was incredibly dominant in college but was very good for a while in the NFL before tailing off.
-Also like those two he's likely be good today in the $ (money backer) role so many teams use, a hybrid LBe/safety kind of guy who maybe lacks some size but has great smarts and quickness and plays in sub-packages roaming the middle or hook areas of the zones.
+Also like those two he's likely to be good today in the $ (money backer) role so many teams use, a hybrid LBe/safety kind of guy who maybe lacks some size but has great smarts and quickness and plays in sub-packages roaming the middle or hook areas of the zones.

 Today, putting maybe 10-20 pounds on them, they'd be like Lavonte David or poor men's Derrick Brooks or a Seth Joyner from a past generation.

 As it was Wood had a worthy career and was part of a really good, even great at times, defense.
-He may not have had the kind of NFL career as he had in college but what he did was pretty good.
+He may not have had the kind of NFL career he had in college but what he did was pretty good.

 Congrats to Batman.
 Not bad.